yakmoh/Green-Energy/README.md

 The aim of this repository is to design and construct an off grid solar energy system.
 The systen is broken into the following modules;
 1. Oscillator Module:
-          (a). oscBoard Complited, this board has fully been tested on 12v battery system.
+          (i). oscBoard Complited, this board has fully been tested on 12v battery system.
-              Testing on 24V system is ongoing. for more infomation please dowload the manual DOC.rar (b).
-EGS002 proMAX 1, coming soon
+              Testing on 24V system is ongoing. for more infomation please dowload the manual DOC.rar (ii).
+EGS002 proMAX 1 (atmega328P version) coming soon (iii).
+EGS002 proMAX  (stm32f103 version), this board has fully been tested on 12V and 24V battery system.

 2. Power Inverter Module: Tested.
 3. Display Module: Testes.
 4. Current Sensor Module: Tested.
 5. Power Supply Module: Tested.
 6. Solar Charge Controller Module: Coming soon.
-7. Transformer: Coming soon.